top of page

 The Three Amigos

 Archie and Kosko (white alpacas) were raised by an elderly couple, who also later rescued Diego when they discovered he was being neglected on a nearby property.
 When the couple could no longer take care of them they sought help from Matty's Sanctuary.
-We adopted the alpacas from Matty's Sanctuary when they did a call out for help as they do amazing work rescuing so many animals.
+We adopted the alpacas from Matty's Sanctuary when they did a call out for help .
 The three amigos had quite the welcome from the 4 musketeers and sheep above and are quite inseparable now.

 GHOST